Eason-S-Lu/History-Club-Main/Request For Public Comments/RFC-01.md

 <h2>Article V: Meetings</h2>
 Regular meetings of this club shall be held on a schedule determined by the officers.
 Special meetings may be called by the President or upon request of a majority of the members.
 A quorum shall consist of a majority of the members.<p>

+<h2>Article VI: Condemnation</h2>
+Any member who violates the purpose or values of this club, or engages in behavior that is harmful to the club or its members, may be subject to condemnation by a two-thirds vote of the members present at a meeting where the condemnation has been submitted in writing at least one week prior.
+Condemnation may result in revocation of membership and removal from club activities.
+The condemned member shall have the right to address the club before the vote is taken.<p>

+<h2>Article VII:  Impeachment</h2>
+Any officer whose actions or behavior violates the purpose and values of the club may be subject to impeachment by a two-thirds vote of the members present at a meeting where the proposed impeachment has been submitted in writing at least one week prior.
+The impeached officer shall be removed from their position.<p>

+<h3>Article VIII: Code of Club Regulation</h2>
+The members of the club may establish a code of club regulation to govern the conduct of club members and officers.
+The code shall be submitted in writing and may be amended by a two-thirds vote of the members present at a meeting where the proposed amendment has been submitted in writing at least one week prior.
+The code may include provisions for membership requirements, meeting conduct, officer duties and responsibilities, and any other matters pertinent to the operation of the club.<p>

 <h2>Article VI: Amendments</h2>
+This charter may be amended by a two-thirds vote of the members present at a meeting where the proposed amendment has been submitted in writing at least one week prior.<p>
 [To be worked on.]